aritro98/AI-Powered-Urban-Air-Quality-Intelligence-for-Smart-City-Intervention/README.md

 Every data widget in the frontend shows a green LIVE or orange FALLBACK badge indicating whether its data came from a real API call or a seeded deterministic fallback.
 Nothing pretends to be real.

 ## Validation Against Published Research
-The ValidationAgent compares our city-wide averaged attribution against a real, independently published source-apportionment study for each city:
+The Validation Agent compares our city-wide averaged attribution against a real, independently published source-apportionment study for each city:
 | City | Reference study |
 |---|---|
 | Delhi | Comprehensive Study on Air Pollution and GHGs in Delhi (IIT Kanpur / DPCC) |